swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 }
 ```

-#### Querying Task status from synchronous functions
+#### Synchronous functions/properties for Task status querying

-While all APIs defined on `Task` so far have been *instance* functions and properties, this implies that in order to query them one first would have to obtain a Task object.
+So far, a number of `Task` APIs have only been defined as instance functions on `Task`, this implies that in order to query them one first would have to obtain a `Task` object.
+Specifically, functions querying the state of the Task such as `isCancelled`, `checkCancellation` and `priority` have only been defined as instance functions so far.
 Obtaining a task object safely is perfomed by invoking the `Task.current()` asynchronous function, leading to the question: how do we check if a task we're running in, has been cancelled if we are in the in a synchronous function which was invoked from an asynchronous function?

 Thankfully, thanks to the previously discussed `UnsafeCurrentTask` Swift also can offer safe, and usable from synchronous contexts, static versions of almost all functions defined in the previous sections.

+> These static versions of task status querying properties and functions should be preferred in normal day-to-day use, as they work equally well in async and sync contexts.

 ##### Cancellation